IvoDeK/ilybot-api/Docs/Ilybot-API-design-document.md

 - Grabs data from the database to create a top 10 and caches it for 10 mins after

 **DataHandler**
-- Format and interpret the data gotten from the DataGrabber class and send it
+- Format and interpret the data gotten from the DataGrabber class and send it to the WebConnectorClass